Trade Secrets: Teachers Share Some of their Best Metal and Wire Jewelry-Making Tips

 Do you ever wish you knew exactly how much wire you used in that last project?
 Of course you do.
 Kelly has a solution for that.
 “When designing,” she explains, “I always precut a certain amount of wire, and then write that amount down.
 I overestimate and use craft wire.
 Then when I am done making the piece, I will measure the leftover wire, subtract that from the initial wire measurement and voilà!
 I am left with a measurement that tells me how much I used.
 Then I take the wire design and either photocopy it or tape it to a piece of paper and write down the measurement and technique steps so I can replicate it easily anytime.
 This is especially great when making ear wires or earring components so you can get them to match.”

-Get more brilliant expert advice, technique info, and inspiring wire jewelry-making tips and projects when you subscribe to Step-by-Step Wire Jewelry magazine.
+Originally published in the August/September 2013 issue of Step-by-Step Wire Jewelry.
+Get more brilliant expert advice, technique info, and inspiring wire jewelry-making tips and projects in timeless back issues of our favorite wire jewelry magazine.